findy-network/findy-network.github.io/content/en/blog/low-hanging-performance/index.md

 quality attributes ([Software Architecture in Practice, Len Bass, et al.](https://www.oreilly.com/library/view/software-architecture-in/9780132942799/)).
 Still, it is not well aligned with the current *practices and tools* in the OSS scene because everything is so text-centric.
-So, let's make it as readable as we can.

 > [*"A picture is worth a thousand words"*](https://en.wikipedia.org/wiki/A_picture_is_worth_a_thousand_words)